-7.18 32KB Block Erase (52h)
+7.18 32 KB Block Erase (52h)

 The Block Erase instruction is to erase the data of the selected block as being "1".
 The instruction is used for 32K-byte Block erase operation.
 Prior to the Block Erase Instruction, a Write Enable instruction must be issued.
-The instruction is initiated by driving the \overline{CS} pin low and shifting the instruction code "52h" followed a 24-bit block address (A23-A0).
+The instruction is initiated by driving the $\overline{CS}$ pin low and shifting the instruction code "52h" followed a 24-bit block address (A23-A0).
 (Please refer to Figure 7-28 and Figure 7-29).
-The \overline{CS} pin must go high after the eighth bit of the last byte has been latched in, otherwise, the Block Erase instruction will not be executed.
-After \overline{CS} is driven high, the self-timed Block Erase instruction will commence for a time duration of tBE1 (See AC Characteristics).
+The $\overline{CS}$ pin must go high after the eighth bit of the last byte has been latched in, otherwise, the Block Erase instruction is not executed.
+After $\overline{CS}$ is driven high, the self-timed Block Erase instruction commences for a time duration of $t{BE1}$ as defined in Section 8.6, AC Electrical Characteristics..